-There are several distinct types of materials from which kayaks are made, so the tips that follow may vary, depending on the kind you have.
+Kayaks are made from several different types of materials, so the tips that follow may vary depending on the kind you have.
 Rotomolded kayaks are made from polyethylene, which is a type of plastic.
 Polyethylene kayaks tend to be the least expensive, heaviest and require very minimal kayak maintenance.
 Most recreational and whitewater kayaks are made from this material.

 For this article, we focus primarily on polyethylene kayak maintenance with a few nods to fiberglass kayak maintenance and other materials here and there.